hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

-queries for the authenticated denial of existences records allow a client to walk through the entire zone contents. [@RFC5155] specifies NSEC3, a mechanism to provide measures against zone enumeration for DNSSEC signed zones (a goal was to make it as hard to enumerate an DNSSEC signed zone as an unsigned zone).
+queries for the authenticated denial of existences records allow a client to walk through the entire zone contents. [@RFC5155] specifies NSEC3, a mechanism to provide measures against zone enumeration for DNSSEC signed zones (a goal was to make it as hard to enumerate a DNSSEC signed zone as an unsigned zone).
 Whilst this is widely used, zone walking is now possible with NSEC3 due to crypto-breaking advances.
 This has prompted further work on an alternative mechanism for DNSSEC authenticated denial of existence - NSEC5